Resolve common issues with your APIs.

 CA Live API Creatoris in the

 webappsdirectory.
 Having more than one copy can result in

 CA Live API Creatordeleting the APIs you create and your other changes in the admin repository since starting your Java container when you shut down the Java container.

 Data Explorer Does Not Show Tables

 Ensure that you have logged on to API Creator as a user with at least one assigned role and the role has at least one table with read access.
 If you have changed your URL fragment or your API name, clear the internal API cache by switching to another API.

-API Docs - Swagger Not Showing After Import
+Swagger Documentation Not Showing After Import

 API Creator includes the API Documentation role.
 You must be assigned this role, with access to read, insert, update, and delete.
 You can also allow the discovery of the API Swagger doc without authentication.

 For more information about how to allow the discovery of the API Swagger doc without authentication, see API Properties.

 Authentication Provider - Cannot Find Custom JS Library for Create Function